nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source: `VIEW_MODE` can only be either **weekly** or **daily**.

-:bulb: The input for `VIEW_MODE` is case-insensitive.
+:warning: The input for `VIEW_MODE` is case-insensitive.

 :information_source: `DATE_TO_VIEW` must be in the format **dd/mm/yyyy**.
 For instance, `02/11/2020` refers to the date 2nd November 2020